hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 * `identifier_uris` - A list of user-defined URI(s) that uniquely identify a Web application within it's Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
 * `logo_url` - CDN URL to the application's logo.
 * `marketing_url` - URL of the application's marketing page.
+* `oauth2_permission_scope_ids` - A mapping of OAuth2.0 permission scope values to scope IDs, intended to be useful when referencing permission scopes in other resources in your configuration.
 * `oauth2_post_response_required` - Specifies whether, as part of OAuth 2.0 token requests, Azure AD allows POST requests, as opposed to GET requests.
 When `false`, only GET requests are allowed.
 * `object_id` - The application's object ID.
 * `optional_claims` - An `optional_claims` block as documented below.